KainatUmar1/Paint-Application/README.md

 4. Oval Tool: Click on the oval icon, then click and drag to draw an oval.
 5. Circle Tool: Click on the circle icon, then click and drag to draw a circle.
 6. Curve Tool: Click on the curve icon, then click and drag to draw a curve.

+# Video Demonstration
+To see the application in action, watch the uploaded video demonstration that showcases each feature of the paint project.
+In the video, you will see practical examples of how to use the brush tool, line tool, rectangle tool, oval tool, circle tool, and curve tool.
+This will give you a clear idea of what the final output looks like and how to utilize each tool effectively.